 Sidon (also known as Zidon in the KJV) is the third largest city in modern Lebanon.
 It was the principle city of ancient Phoenicia and is believed to be one of the oldest inhabited places in the world (middleeast.com).
-The city and those who lived in it (referred to as Zidonians in the KJV) are mentioned at least 45 times in the King James Bible.
+Sidon and those who lived in it (referred to as Zidonians in the KJV) are mentioned at least 45 times in the King James Bible.

 Ancient Sidon was known for its skilled artisans who produced art made of bronze and silver.
 It was also known for skilled woodsmen (1Kings 5:6) and for producing textiles that were dyed purple.
 Its skills in artwork were noted in both the Iliad and the Odyssey written by Homer (International Standard Bible Encyclopedia article on city).

 The city of Sidon was named after the man who founded it who was the firstborn son of Canaan (Genesis 10:15, 1Chronicles 1:13).
 Canaan, founder of the Canaanites, was the son of Ham, one of the three sons of Noah who survived the great flood (Genesis 10:6).
-The Biblical patriarch Israel (Jacob) prophesied that, in the end time, the descendants of his son Zebulun would live near this powerful city (Genesis 49:13).
+The Biblical patriarch Israel (Jacob) prophesied that, in the end time, the descendants of his son Zebulun would live near the powerful city of Sidon (Genesis 49:13).

-The Bible states King Solomon married at least one "strange" or non-Israelite Zidonian woman (1Kings 11:1), which one tradition states was a daughter of Hiram, king of Tyre (Barnes' Notes on the Bible, note on 1Kings 11:1).
+The Bible states King Solomon married at least one "strange" or non-Israelite woman from Sidon (1Kings 11:1), which one tradition states was a daughter of Hiram, king of Tyre (Barnes' Notes on the Bible, note on 1Kings 11:1).
 This wife, like several others in his concubine, led him to worship false (pagan) gods.

 Paul, after his arrest in Jerusalem in 58 A.D., is taken to Caesarea to await his hearing before the Roman Governor of the area.
 After languishing in prison for more than two years he is allowed to travel to Rome to have his case heard by Caesar (Acts 25:21, 27:1 - 2).

-"The passage from Caesarea to Sidon is sixty-seven miles, a distance easily accomplished, under favorable circumstances, in less than twenty-four hours.
+"The passage from Caesarea to Sidon is sixty-seven miles (almost 108 kilometers), a distance easily accomplished, under favorable circumstances, in less than twenty-four hours.
 In the course of the night, they would pass by Ptolemais and Tyre, where Apostle Paul had visited the Christians two years before.